johno/pixyll/_posts/2022-01-04-sole_proprietrship_vs_llc.md

 ### Total Control

-With a Sole Proprietorship, you are totally responsible for all aspects of the business.
+With a Sole Proprietorship, you are personally responsible for all aspects of the business.

 One major benefit of this is the amount of control you have since you’re legally viewed as the business itself.